caroso1222/carlos-roso-gatsby/content/blog/ctti-draft/index.md

 - Users can update the rating of a book on their account
 - Users can filter their books by rating
 - Create an admin role whose dashboard shows all the books from all users
-- Admins can only view ratins but not edit them
+- Admins can only view ratings but not edit them
 - Admins can filter books by created date
 - Clean and good looking UI/UX is expected
 - The API must be Restful.
 All actions should be executed via API.